-Cougar Corner Bookstore (1984), a colonial-style brick building houses the bookstore on its first floor.
-A renovation in 2011 created space for the University Information Technology Services (ITS) offices on the ground floor.
+Cougar Corner Bookstore (1984), a colonial-style brick building houses the bookstore and University printing and mailing services on its first floor.
+The campus post office is on the lower level.

-The Academic Services Building was renovated in 2010 and houses the Registrar's Office and Graduate and Professional Studies staff.
+The Academic Services Building was renovated in 2010 and houses the registrar's office, Graduate and Professional Studies staff, and the marketing department.

 The Barn is one of the original Lakeholm Farm buildings and, over the years, has been used as a cafeteria, gymnasium, chapel, classrooms, and recreational area.
-Renovated and refurbished in 2008, it includes a large, open space for receptions, dinners, and alumni activities, and it currently serves as the Commuter Lounge.
-The upper-level meeting room is named in honor of Chet Foraker, MVNU's first athletic coach.
-The lower level houses MVNU Marketing.
+Renovated and refurbished in 2008, it includes a large, open space for receptions, dinners, and alumni activities, and it currently serves as the commuter lounge.
+The upperlevel meeting room is named in honor of Chet Foraker, MVNU's first athletic coach.
+The lower level houses offices for resident directors.

 Morrison Facilities Services Building (2011) houses Campus Safety, Facilities Services, Groundskeeping, shipping/receiving, purchasing, campus transportation, and housekeeping.
 The 12,000-square foot facility is named for the founding superintendent of buildings and grounds.
 The Couchenour House, formerly used as the University president's home, offers guest housing.
 Located on Glen Road, the facility is named for Dr. James Couchenour, long-time friend of MVNU and former Board of Trustees chair.

 Campus development purposely blends the new with the old, reflecting how the wisdom of the past is confronted by the opportunities and challenges of the present.
-Similarly the University colors, blue and green, speak of the familiar sky and land, marks of security and beauty from the past and hope for the future.
+Similarly the University colors --blue and green-- speak of the familiar sky and land, marks of security and beauty from the past and hope for the future.